HoxelDraw/4DO-Specification/README.md

 There is no limit to the length of a polyline, except those naturally imposed by file size limits, maximum values of counter variables, max memory available, etc.

-Polylines **MUST** be defined within the scope of an object, or within the global scope.

 Polylines can visit vertices and travel along edges that are not part of any tetrahedron.

 ### Polyline Format Customization